Vraj1510/Job-Scheduling-Algorithms/README.md

 - **Shortest Job Next (SJN)**: Jobs with the shortest execution time are selected next.
 - **Priority Scheduling**: Jobs are executed based on their priority.
 - **Round Robin (RR)**: Each job is assigned a fixed time slot in a cyclic order.
-- **Multilevel Queue Scheduling**: Jobs are divided into multiple queues, each with its own scheduling algorithm.
+- **Multilevel Queue Scheduling**: Jobs are divided into multiple queues, each with its scheduling algorithm.
-- **Multilevel Feedback Queue Scheduling**: Jobs can move between queues based on their behavior and requirements.
+- **Multilevel Feedback Queue Scheduling**: Jobs can move between queues based on their behaviour and requirements.

 ## Installation